ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 *For selection* the algorithms and their performance on the training set, the model(s) generated if available and the resulting selector.
 The performance evaluation of the selector will be in the Analysis folder.

-*For analysis* a link to the folder on which the analysis was performed (confguration, portfolio or selection), the performance evaluation from it and the report if it was generated.
+*For analysis* a link to the folder on which the analysis was performed (configuration, portfolio or selection), the performance evaluation from it and the report if it was generated.

 ## Wrappers